Alexis (footballer, born 1974)

-José Alejandro Suárez Martín (born 6 March 1974), known as Alexis, is a Spanish retired footballer who played mainly as a central defender.
+José Alejandro Suárez Martín (born 6 March 1974), known as Alexis, is a Spanish former professional footballer who played mainly as a central defender.

 He amassed La Liga totals of 195 matches and seven goals over eight seasons, representing in the competition Tenerife, Levante and Valladolid.

 Club career

-Born in Las Palmas, Canary Islands, Alexis started playing professionally with hometown's UD Las Palmas, by then in Segunda División B. Subsequently, he joined neighbours CD Tenerife, making his La Liga debut in the 1995–96 season as they finished in fifth position.
+Born in Las Palmas, Canary Islands, Alexis started playing professionally with his hometown club UD Las Palmas, by then in the Segunda División B. Subsequently, he joined neighbours CD Tenerife, making his La Liga debut in the 1995–96 season as they finished in fifth position.

-After Tenerife's second top level relegation in four years, in 2002, Alexis played a further season with the club before signing for Levante UD, being instrumental in the Valencia side's 2004 promotion.
-Following another promotion and relegation with the latter he scored a rare goal in 2006–07, in a 1–0 away win against Recreativo de Huelva on 17 September 2006, being an undisputed first-choice throughout the top flight campaign (33 starts in 34 appearances, 2,979 minutes of action).
+After Tenerife's second top-tier relegation in four years in 2002, Alexis played one further season with them before signing for Levante UD, being instrumental in the Valencia side's 2004 promotion.
+Following another promotion and relegation with the latter, he scored a rare goal in 2006–07 in a 1–0 away win against Recreativo de Huelva on 17 September 2006, being an undisputed first-choice throughout the campaign (33 starts in 34 appearances, 2,979 minutes).

-In the summer of 2007, Alexis moved to Real Valladolid, appearing sparingly throughout the season and being released in October of the following year despite still having a contract running, alongside teammate Cifu, in the same predicament.
+Alexis moved to Real Valladolid in the summer of 2007, appearing sparingly throughout the season and being released in October of the following year alongside his teammate Cifu despite still having a contract running.